jbandow28/Stats-Thesis/README.md

 # Timeline

+Deliverables for 3/26:
+* Organize code into scratch work/final code
+* Balance positives/negatives better
+* Look into improving modeling (nonparametrics?)
+* Start to creat outline for paper

 Deliverables for 3/19:
 * Add ROC curves to analysis
 * Explore position splits in regression/add in position-specific statistics